Code-Institute-Submissions/uddin7-ms-project-1_MayResub/README.md

 * High quality visuals and fresh content
 * Google maps for location
 * News and events
+## Design
+* color: these color are used-Black , white , blue, gray and orange
+## Typography
+* Family-font  Arial,helvetica is the main font used throughout the whole website.
+* Sans Serif is the fallback font in case for any reason the font isn't being imported into the site correctly.
+## Imagery
+* Images are taken from google Libraries and Hero image is chosen to catch user attention.
 ## Technologies Used
 * HTML5
 * CSS3